GLEIF

 In January 2016, GLEIF formally endorsed the International Open Data Charter.
 The Charter defines open data as “digital data that is made available with the technical and legal characteristics necessary for it to be freely used, reused, and redistributed by anyone, anytime, anywhere”.

-The overarching goal of the International Open Data Charter is to foster greater coherence and collaboration to promote the increased adoption and implementation of shared open data principles, standards and good practice across sectors around the world.
+The overarching goal of the International Open Data Charter is to foster greater coherence and collaboration to promote the adoption and implementation of shared open data principles, standards, and good practices across sectors worldwide.

 Adherents to the Open Data Charter “agree to follow a set of six principles that will be the foundation for access to data and for the release and use of data”.
 These principles mandate that data should be: